red wooden door near green plants

 Thankful for Life, Lice, and Death

 In 1892, a baby boy was born in South Africa.
 His parents named him John.
-When John was three years old, his mother and baby brother returned to their native England.
+When John was three, his mother and baby brother returned to their native England.
 John’s father was expected to join them a little later, but he died before he could be reunited with his family.
 His father’s death would change the course of John’s life, as death always does.
 Death is God’s invisible rudder that steers decisions into destinations.

 It is easy to value life, but what of death?
 There is a bittersweet value to death, but in our grief and pain, we often run from the lessons that we could learn.